Abstract analogues of flux as symplectic invariants: Blowing up

 \begin{remark} For \eqref{eq:deformed-mu1} to square to zero, we do not really need the fact that the left hand side of \eqref{eq:inhomogeneous-mc} is a multiple of the unit, but only that it is strictly central.
 More generally, one can associate a Fukaya category to any $\lambda \in H^{\mathit{even}}(M;R^{>0})$ (called ``bulk deformations'' in \cite[Section 3.8]{fooo}; the special case of $H^0$ corresponds to the previously discussed construction).
 We will not pursue this further. \end{remark}

-\begin{remark} There are partial results about what kinds of Lagrangian submanifolds can occur for different values of $\lambda$.
-If we restrict to monotone symplectic manifolds (and monotone Lagrangian submanifolds $L$, with trivial bounding cochains $\alpha = 0$), Auroux, Kontsevich and the author \cite[Theorem 6.1]{auroux07} showed that the image of $c_1(M) \in \mathit{QH}^*(M)$ in $\mathit{HF}^*(L,L)$ is $\lambda$ times the identity.
-Therefore, the associated Fukaya category is zero unless $\lambda$ is an eigenvalue of quantum multiplication with $c_1(M)$.
-It seems that this argument does not generalize [Abouzaid, private communication].
-There is a related result which does hold without monotonicity assumptions but involves different Gromov-Witten invariants \cite[Theorem 3.8.11]{fooo}.
-Namely, suppose that $L$ can be made into an object of $\mathit{Fuk}(M)_{\lambda}$.
-Then its homology class must satisfy
+\begin{remark} There are partial results about what kinds of Lagrangian submanifolds can occur as objects of $\mathit{Fuk}(M)_{\lambda}$ for different values of $\lambda$.
+Let's temporarily restrict to a symplectic manifold $M$ which is monotone (and monotone Lagrangian submanifolds $L$, with trivial bounding cochains $\alpha = 0$).
+This allows one to work over $\bC$ instead of $R$ (and therefore to take $\lambda \in \bC$).
+In this context, Auroux, Kontsevich and the author \cite[Theorem 6.1]{auroux07} showed that $c_1(M)-\lambda \cdot 1 \in \mathit{QH}^*(M) = H^*(M;\bC)$ maps to zero in $\mathit{HF}^*(L,L)$ under the open-closed string map.
+Therefore,

-for all $x \in \mathit{QH}^*(M)$.
-Here, $\langle x_1,\dots,x_n \rangle_A^M$ is the notation for the Gromov-Witten invariant counting genus $0$ (no higher genus invariants will occur in this paper) pseudo-holomorphic curves in homology class $A$, whose $n$ marked points lie on the Poincar{\'e} duals of the cohomology classes $x_i$.
-In the second term of \eqref{eq:2-point-invariant}, $\lambda$ is thought of as a multiple of the identity; hence, that term vanishes unless $A = 0$, and the whole equation reduces to the fact that $[L]$ is an eigenvector with eigenvalue $\lambda$ for the endomorphism induced by the two-point Gromov-Witten invariant (the reason why we chose the formulation \eqref{eq:2-point-invariant} is that it accomodates ``bulk deformed'' generalizations \cite[Theorem 3.8.88]{fooo}).
-Unfortunately, we do not yet have a broader theorem that would allow us to decide for which values of $\lambda$ the category $\mathit{Fuk}(M)_{\lambda}$ can be nonzero.
-Instead, we'll allow arbitrary $\lambda$ and then formally cut down the resulting category. \end{remark}